tl575/Ghidra_Ngrams_Extraction/README.md

 # Ghidra_Ngrams_Extraction
 Script used to develop ngram datasets from malware after they were exported through Ghidra

+Assembly instruction references are based off of ARM architecture.
+Instruction sets were primary taken and referenced from http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0204j/Cihedhif.html as all viruses compatible with a raspberry pi were ARM based.

 File format for ghidra export needs to be virusname_ghidra to successfully be parsed and generate ngram datasets Ran with Python 2.7